Need a certified translation? USCIS · legal · medical · academic (407) 537-2522 Get a quote →

 Before a vendor is selected, compare each response against the same 6 fields:

-- Rework rule: the scope states what counts as a defect, who reviews it, and how corrected labels are returned.
+6. Rework rule: the request states what counts as a defect, who reviews it, and how corrected labels are returned.

-Dynamic Dialects scopes multilingual annotation across text, image, video, and audio datasets.
+Dynamic Dialects plans multilingual annotation across text, image, video, and audio datasets.
 Requests can include 250+ language coverage, label guide review, pilot planning, and output files prepared for the client’s system.